brainlife/docs/docs/using_ezBIDS.md

 ### 4. Grouping data

 ezBIDS organizes all uploaded data into specific series and group IDs.
-This is an intermediate step, that ezBISD uses to facilitate editing entire series (or groups) of data files.
+This is an intermediate step, that ezBIDS uses to facilitate editing entire series (or groups) of data files.
 Say, you want to change all the files from a single subject so that all the files start with a specific subject ID, or say you want to change all the data that are anatomical to start with the prefix *anat*, ezBIDS allows you to that by grouping data for you by subjects, series, etc.

 !!! info ezBIDS makes assumptions using information saved in the DICOM files
     ezBIDS uses the DICOM fields *Series Description*, *Image Type*, *Echo Time*, and *Repetition Time* to group data together.
 This means that ezBIDS assumes that data with the matching values in these fields are part of the same series of data. ezBIDS then matches the Series to the corresponding [BIDS entities](https://bids-specification.readthedocs.io/en/stable/appendices/entities.html).